 Trees planted near natural water supplies like ponds or creeks may not need to be watered as often.
-But, regular watering during dry months for at least the first 2 years of the trees life will greatly benefit the health of the tree.
+But regular watering during dry months for at least the first two years of the tree's life will greatly benefit the health of the tree.
 The leaves of the tree are a good indicator as to whether or not the right amount of water is being given.
 Droopy leaves indicate either too much or too little water, while crisp, healthy leaves indicate the proper amount is being received.

-It’s a good idea to keep grass and weeds trimmed back and away from the tree for the first few years.
-But, the tree should be pruned regularly.
-The beauty of the willow tree is that it produces branch like “fronds” which can droop all the way to the ground, growing as much as 30 feet in length.
+It’s a good idea to keep grass and weeds trimmed back and away from the tree for the first few years, but the tree should be pruned regularly.
+The beauty of the willow tree is that it produces branch like “fronds,” which can droop all the way to the ground, growing as much as 30 feet in length.
 A trim each season will promote healthy growth of the tree for the following year.

-Unfortunately, the life span of a weeping willow is shorter than most trees.
+Unfortunately, the lifespan of a weeping willow is shorter than most trees.
 Many do not live much past 30 years of age.
 Pests like aphids and tent caterpillars can destroy the tree.
 Thus, you should frequently check for conditions like powdery mildew, cankers, abnormal growths, or discoloration.
-If you need assistance in caring for your tree, or believe that your tree is unhealthy, you should contact your local tree service company as soon as possible.
+If you need assistance in caring for your tree or believe that your tree is unhealthy, you should contact your local tree service company as soon as possible.
 The best defense against such pests is to keep your tree healthy because insects are less likely to attack a healthy tree.

-Because of their grace and beauty, these trees have become one of the most sought after species for landscaping.
+Because of their grace and beauty, these trees have become one of the most sought-after species for landscaping.
 Weeping willows have also been the subject of many myths and legends.
 A popular myth is that the weeping willow once stood tall and strong, but was so touched by the death of two lovers that it dropped its branches in sadness and could never rise again.
-Despite the stories and popularity, one thing is for certain, we have been blessed to have such a big and beautiful giant decorate our landscapes.
+Despite the stories and popularity, one thing is for certain—we have been blessed to have such a big and beautiful giant decorate our landscapes.